Metro is inviting the community to help shape a potential parks and nature bond measure that voters could consider in 2019.

 Summer and fall 2018: Weigh in on priorities and themes.

 Late 2018: Stakeholder table makes recommendations to Metro leaders.

 Early 2019: Metro Council considers proposed bond framework.

 Winter and spring 2019: Community and stakeholder input helps shape project list.

 May/June 2019: Metro Council decides whether to send bond to voters.

 November 2019: Voters could consider potential parks and nature bond.

 Guided by community needs and a commitment to advancing racial equity, a Stakeholder Table will make recommendations to Metro staff regarding a potential bond measure to protect and connect nature and people.

-The Table includes a diverse range of perspectives and experience, and will begin meeting in September.
+The Table includes a diverse range of perspectives and experience.
+It began meeting in September 2018 and will continue meeting in spring 2019.
 See a roster below.